 Does the claim involve an environmental commitment or goal that is aspirational in nature and not likely to be met until many years in the future?

-An aspirational claim requires that the company demonstrate that it has a reasonable capacity and methodological approach to meet the claimed commitment or goal.
+An aspirational claim requires that the company demonstrate that it has a reasonable capacity and methodological approach to meet the claimed commitment or goal in the timeframe advertised.

 Do you use your own environmental seals or logos?